Personalized Federated Distillation Assisted Vehicle Edge Caching Strategy: Simulation

 \section{Simulation}

 In this section, we introduce the experiments.
 The dataset is the widely-used MovieLens 1M, which includes 1,002,099 rating records from 6,040 users on 3,952 movies.
 These ratings range from 0 to 5.
 Some parameters of the experiments are shown in Table~\ref{tab1}.
 Unless otherwise specified, we set the cache capacity as 500 and the vehicle speed as 25 m/s.
-Additionally, to evaluate the performance of the schemes, we introduce cache hit percentage and request content latency \cite{10}.
+Our overall U-Net architecture is similar to \cite{Unet}.
+The main differences are the replacement of 2D convolutions with 1D convolutions to adapt to the user’s interaction data structure, and the use of one-fourth of the number of channels and three feature map resolutions to reduce the model size.
+Additionally, to evaluate the performance of the schemes, we introduce cache hit percentage and request content latency.
 Cache hit percentage indicates the probability of directly accessing the requested content from nearby RSU.
 If the requested content has been cached in advance, it is considered a successful cache; otherwise, it is a failure.
+The cache hit percentage can be expressed as \cite{2025cache}

-Request content latency represents the average latency for all VUs to request content.
+where $C_s$ and $C_f$ represent the number of successful cache and failed cache, respectively.
+The request content delay represents the average delay of all VUs getting content.

-We compare our scheme with other schemes, such as: \begin{itemize} \item Oracle \cite{2017cache}: This scheme possesses full prior knowledge of VUs' future requests, defining the theoretical maximum achievable cache hit percentage. \item CAFR \cite{zy}: This scheme proposed the combination of asynchronous FL and autoencoder for edge caching, combined with a mobility aware mechanism, provides a feasible solution for vehicle edge caching. \item N-$\tau$-greedy: This scheme selects the contents with the $N$ largest request counts based on probability $1-\tau$ and selects $N$ contents randomly based on probability $\tau$ to cache.
-In the experiment, $\tau = 0.2$. \item FedAvg: This scheme combines traditional FL algorithm with LDPM, rather than the federated distillation algorithm. \item AsyFed: This scheme combines asynchronous FL with LDPM, instead of the federated distillation algorithm. \end{itemize}
+We compare our scheme with other schemes, such as: \begin{itemize} \item Oracle: This scheme possesses full prior knowledge of VUs' future requests, defining the theoretical maximum achievable cache hit percentage. \item CAFR \cite{zy}: This scheme proposed the combination of asynchronous FL and autoencoder for edge caching, combined with a mobility aware mechanism, provides a feasible solution for vehicle edge caching. \item N-$\tau$-greedy: This scheme selects the contents with the $N$ largest request counts based on probability $1-\tau$ and selects $N$ contents randomly based on probability $\tau$ to cache.
+In the experiment, $\tau = 0.2$. \item FedAvg \cite{fedavg}: This scheme adopts traditional FL algorithm training model instead of our proposed personalized federated distillation strategy. \item AsyFed \cite{fedasy}: This scheme adopts the asynchronous federated training model instead of our proposed personalized federated distillation strategy. \end{itemize}

-Fig. \ref{fig1} shows the convergence curve of model training, where it can be observed that the model loss gradually decreases with the increase in episodes, and the model converges at approximately 300 episodes.
+Fig. \ref{fig1} shows the convergence curve of model training, where it can be observed that the model loss gradually decreases with the increase in episodes, and the model converges at approximately 400 episodes.